360.313.4730 | 2901 Falk Road Vancouver WA 98661

 The Foundation began with one generous donation and one solitary vision: to provide for the unmet basic needs of students attending Vancouver Public Schools.
 We see “basic” as what students need to come to school healthy, happy and ready to learn.
 A bed.
 Glasses.
 Dental care and hygiene items.
 School supplies.
 Shoes and clothing, to name a few.

-Over the years, our work in basic needs has grown to include a Basic Needs Checkbook/One Card at each of our 36 schools and support for the district’s eighteen Family-Community Resource Centers located in our highest needs areas and two mobile units.
+Over the years, our work in basic needs has grown to include a Basic Needs Checkbook/One Card at each of our 37 schools and support for the district’s 24 Family-Community Resource Centers located in our highest needs areas along with two mobile units.

 Approximately two-thirds of our annual budget goes toward basic needs, including: